 Do you visit the dog park with your dog?
 Do you know what your rights and responsibilities are when you visit your local dog park?
-If not then keep reading as the informed pet owner is a good pet owner.
+If not then keep reading.
+And keep in mind that the informed pet owner is a good pet owner.

 Dogs just want to be dogs and run, but in most places having your pet on a leash is the law.
 To get around this most municipalities have local dog parks where you can let your dog run off leash.
 As a pet owner you have certain responsibilities when it comes to dog parks and your pet.

 All dog parks have rules which are posted somewhere nearby.
 As a responsible pet owner it is your duty to follow the rules of the dog park.